Do you want to retire at 60?

 The other option is to go into income drawdown.
 This is where you keep your pension pot invested and withdraw money as and when you need it.

 The main benefit of a drawdown pension is that you have complete control and flexibility.
 You can choose to withdraw as little or as much as you like, whenever you like.

 The main drawback of a drawdown pension is that if you withdraw too much, you will run out of money.
 Think of your drawdown pension like your bank account.
 If you withdraw too much, you will eventually have nothing left.

 The best option will depend on your circumstances.

 If you already have enough income to meet your basic needs (food, bills and utilities), you may find that a drawdown pension works well.
 It can top-up your income, providing extra spending money for holidays and leisure.
 If you spend your drawdown pension, you’ll still have enough to cover the basics.

 If you don’t have enough income to meet the basics, you may want to purchase an annuity.
 This way you’ll always know that you have enough to cover the essentials.

 For many people, a mix and match approach works well.
 As independent financial advisers, we can help you work out what the best option is for your personal circumstances.

 How can we help you retire at 60?

-As independent financial advisers, we’ve helped hundreds of people to successfully retire.
-We’re experts in retirement planning with specialist retirement qualifications and have even won Independent Financial Adviser of the year 2021 for the South West.
+We are award-winning independent financial advisers and expert retirement planners.
+We’re experts in retirement planning with specialist retirement qualifications, and most recently have been awarded Independent Financial Adviser of the year 2021 for the South West.